-Chapter 38 from the Ama audiobook
+Chapter 38 of Ama

 The Devil’s Taxi moved along at a slow pace and it was a long time before Lucia faded into the distance.
 Jason turned to look back twenty or thirty times before he couldn’t see her anymore.
 He wished she had come with him.